iampj/secplus601/orientation.md

 ---

+### Get your books and required equipment

+Head to the student book store and pickup the following:
+ - Sec+ Get Ahead Get Certified (red)
+ - Sec+ Practice Book (yellow)
+ - 500gb external hard drive
+ - Flash drive (optional)
+ - Earbuds (optional)

+At checkout tell them these should be charged to your account already.
+If they have any questions refer them to Janette Smith.

+---

 ### Classroom hours logged

 Upon entering the classroom (@0800 & @1200) and leaving (@1100 & @1500) scan your student ID at the small kiosk in the door of the classroom